The Grudge 3

 The Grudge 3 is a 2009 American supernatural horror film directed by Toby Wilkins and written by Brad Keene.
 The film is a sequel to The Grudge 2 (2006) and the third installment in the American The Grudge film series.
 The film stars Johanna Braddy, Gil McKinney, Emi Ikehata, Jadie Rose Hobson, Beau Mirchoff, and Shawnee Smith, with a special appearance by Matthew Knight.
 It features a linear plotline unlike all of its predecessors, which used nonlinear sequences of events for their respective plots and subplots.

 The Grudge 3 was released straight-to-video on May 12, 2009, by Sony Pictures Home Entertainment and grossed $5 million in home sales.
 The theatrical release of the film occurred in some countries internationally and grossed $1.9 million.
-The film was followed by The Grudge: The Untold Chapter in 2019.
+The film was followed by The Grudge in 2019.